profiling-pqc-kem-thesis/subjects/README.md

 make -C ecdh tests
 ```

 To build benchmarks for a set of samples, run a command like the following.
 Note: building the benchmarks rely on [perf](https://github.com/profiling-pqc-kem-thesis/perf) and in turn Linux.
-The tests are however inteded to be buildable on non-linux systems.
+The tests are however inteded to be buildable on non-Linux systems.

 ```sh
 make -C ecdh benchmarks